Vanguard Total International Stock ETF

 VXUS

-VXUS is an exchange-traded fund that provides diversified exposure to international stock markets outside the United States.
+VXUS is an exchange-traded fund that tracks a broad index of international stocks from developed and emerging markets outside the United States.

 Analyzed by Rockflow Bobby Quantitative Model āœ“ Updated Daily